-share the total energy and in their sum energy spectrum a peak appears corresponding to the total transition energy.
-Other possible $\Delta L{=}2$ lepton violating processes like two positron decay, positron decay plus electron capture and two electron capture will not be considered here.
-The present results are shown in Table I together with the corresponding limits on the effective neutrino mass, where the uncertainties on transition nuclear matrix elements are considered .
-It can be seen that the only evidence for neutrinoless double decay by of Klapdor et al is in contrast with Gerda I results on the same nucleus both with the first paper and, being at 90 % confidence level, also with the second one.
-In an indirect way this is also true for the latest results on $^{136}{\rm Xe}$.
+Other possible $\Delta L = 2$ lepton violating processes like two positron decay, positron decay plus electron capture and two electron capture will not be considered here.

+The present results are shown in table I together with the corresponding limits on the effective neutrino mass, where the uncertainties on transition nuclear matrix elements are considered.

+It can be seen that the only evidence for neutrinoless double decay by of Klapdor et al. is in contrast with the results of Gerda I on the same nucleus both with the first paper and, being at 90 % confidence level, also with the second one.
+In an indirect way this is also true for the latest results on 136 Xe.